Gran Hermano (Spanish TV series) season 18

-Gran Hermano 18, also known as Gran Hermano Revolution is the eighteenth and final season of Gran Hermano, the Spanish version of the reality television series franchise Big Brother.
+Gran Hermano 18, also known as Gran Hermano Revolution is the eighteenth season of Gran Hermano, the Spanish version of the reality television series franchise Big Brother.

 The 18th season started airing on September 19, 2017 on Telecinco with Jorge Javier Vázquez hosting the main live shows or "Galas".
 The season ended on December 14, 2017 with Hugo Sierra emerging as the winner.
 At the age of 44, he became the oldest winner of Gran Hermano and the second foreigner to win after Naiala in season 8.

 Housemates

 On Sunday, September 17, 2017 (Day -2), a total of 100 potential housemates entered the house.
 It was revealed on the next day, Monday, September 18, 2017, during a special pre-launch show called "Llega La Revolution", that on the following day, September 19, 2017, the actual Live Launch date, that only 20 of the 100 initial candidates would survive the experiment and will become the final housemates of the series.
 On Launch night, only 18 (Carlos, Carlota, Christian, Cristian, Hugo, Javier, Juan, Laura, Maico, Miguel, Mina, Miriam, Petra, Pilar, Nerea, Rubén, Yangyang & Yolanda) were announced by producers.
 After the remaining 82 candidates failed to pick one of their own to move-in, the remaining 2 spots were automatically given to the public to choose their favorites (Daniel & José María), who entered on Day 2 (Thursday, September 21, 2017).